 Whilst you do not need a referral to see us, your General Practitioner (GP), Psychiatrist or Pediatrician might have been the one who made the recommendation that you see us.
 Remember that even though referrals are not necessary, Medicare rebates are only available through a medical professional's referral.
-If you are unsure, please contact our practice for more information.
+If you are unsure, please contact your doctor or our practice for more information.

 STEP 1: Booking